 Many of the exhibits are interactive, including the chance to dress up in period costumes, go inside a replica ship, and explore the contents of trunks and crates to learn more about the lives of the immigrants who could only pack their most treasured items.

 Halifax Citadel National Historic Site

 This is another historical site that can’t be missed when visiting Halifax and is one of the top Nova Scotia tourist attractions.
-Not only is it a Parks Canada National Historic Site but it’s also really interactive.
+Not only is it a Parks Canada National Historic Site but it’s also really interactive and overlooks downtown Halifax.
 Staff are dressed in period clothing and the tours are very well done.
 There’s a lot of little tunnels and passageways and a daily firing of the cannon at noon.
-It was my first time sitting next to a live cannon and boy was it loud.
+It was my first time sitting next to a live cannon and it was very loud.
 We then signed up for the “Ready, Aim, Fire” program, which allows you to fire a rifle from 1871!
-What an experience!

 Maritime Museum of the Atlantic

 There’s a reason Nova Scotia is part of the Maritimes.
 If you want to see incredibly detailed boat models, learn about the Halifax explosion, see actual artifacts from the Titanic, or learn how to type your name in Morris code, the Maritime Museum of the Atlantic is the place to be!